Primary Career-Related Learning

 Teachers can sign up for free and start connecting with a network of volunteers.

-Primary Newsletter | The Careers and Enterprise Company
+The Careers and Enterprise Company Primary Newsletter

-CEC Careers Excellence Seminar Recording:
+CEC Careers Excellence Seminar Recording

-The recent Careers Excellence Seminar from the Careers & Enterprise Company focused on the importance of embedding careers education in primary schools.
 Experts from education, business, and careers sectors discussed how early career interventions can broaden aspirations, improve transitions, and challenge stereotypes.
 The seminar highlighted best practices, employer engagement strategies, and the role of schools and employers in ensuring young people are better prepared for the future.

 Dorset Careers Hub Schools and Colleges can access further resources created through the 'Start Small; Dream Big' project through the Careers Leader Portal.